 - holding a database of consultants and rheumatologists who have expertise and interest in birdshot and its treatment, so that patients can make informed choices about where to go for treatment

-- building better services for people with birdshot, including speedier diagnosis, a pathway into specialist treatment and treatment protocols that are standardized across the UK
+- building better services for people with birdshot, including speedier diagnosis, a pathway into specialist treatment and treatment protocols that are standardised across the UK

 - raising the profile of birdshot to ensure it receives a fair share of health and social care resources